ISSN online: 2221-1616

 Research Article

-Nataliya S. Voronina Candidate of Sociology
+Nataliya S. Voronina Candidate of Sociology, Associate professor,

 Institute of Sociology of FCTAS RAS, Moscow, Russia